-- Intro (10 min) - Variety of shapes and sizes of marine mammals. - Many types of each: dolphins, whales, seals and sealions. - Today we will create a chalk mural representing the many different kinds of marine mammals that live off the California coast. - Chalk mural will be created by all cohorts together. - Each cohort will get 5-6 cards with a different marine mammals on them.
-It will be our job to draw those marine mammals with chalk on the ground in the Plaza Del Sol. - One important thing- our marine mammals must be drawn to real life size! - (Bring group together at one table and place marine mammal cards on the table.) - Prepare for Chalk Mural (10 min) - (Allow students to look over cards.) - (Place tools on the desk.) - Explain that for each marine mammal: - Length will need to be measured using the yard sticks before drawing - Name of the marine mammal must be written somewhere inside the chalk drawing - One fact about their marine mammal. - Will be working with chalk so if you make a mistake- don't worry.
-You won't be able to erase it just do the best you can. - Their cohort is responsible for drawing all the animals given. - o (Work as a group to decide who will draw which marine mammals.) - (Some are very large and will need two students to draw.) - o (Once outside they will select a location for their marine mammal.) - Create Chalk Mural (30 min) - (Start time-lapse video.) - (Work with all cohorts to spread students out to create the mural.) - (Consider placing the largest marine mammals first.) - (Have students start by measuring and marking the size area they need to create their picture.) - o (Once the length of the marine mammal is marked -give students chalk pack to work.) - (If student finish early have them work on helping others or adding to the underwater landscape.) - Debrief (20 min) - Gather all students together around the mural. - Ask students to identify the following: - How many different marine mammals do they see? - What are some similarities?
-Differences? - Smallest marine mammal. - How large are they compared to a human? - Largest marine mammal. - How large are they compared to a human? - Play a review game.
-Every run to and stand on a: - Whale.
+- Intro (10 min) - Variety of shapes and sizes of marine mammals. - o Many types of each: dolphins, whales, seals and sealions. - Today we will create a chalk mural representing the many different kinds of marine mammals that live off the California coast. - Chalk mural will be created by all cohorts together. - Each cohort will get 5-6 cards with a different marine mammals on them.
+It will be our job to draw those marine mammals with chalk on the ground in the Plaza Del Sol. - One important thing- our marine mammals must be drawn to real life size! - o (Bring group together at one table and place marine mammal cards on the table.)

+• Prepare for Chalk Mural (10 min)

+- (Allow students to look over cards.) - (Place tools on the desk.) - o Explain that for each marine mammal: - (Share Marine Mammal Chalk Mural Directions slide in Ocean Leader Bridge PowerPoint). - Length will need to be measured using the yard sticks before drawing - Name of the marine mammal must be written somewhere inside the chalk drawing - One fact about their marine mammal. - Will be working with chalk so if you make a mistake- don't worry.
+You won't be able to erase it just do the best you can. - Their cohort is responsible for drawing all the animals given. - o (Work as a group to decide who will draw which marine mammals.) - (Some are very large and will need two students to draw.) - o (Once outside they will select a location for their marine mammal.)

+• Create Chalk Mural (30 min)

+- (Start time-lapse video.) - (Work with all cohorts to spread students out to create the mural.) - (Consider placing the largest marine mammals first.) - (Have students start by measuring and marking the size area they need to create their picture.) - (Once the length of the marine mammal is marked -give students chalk pack to work.) - (If student finish early have them work on helping others or adding to the underwater landscape.)

+• Debrief (20 min)

+- Gather all students together around the mural.

+- Ask students to identify the following:

+- How many different marine mammals do they see?

+- What are some similarities?
+Differences?

+- Smallest marine mammal.

+- How large are they compared to a human?

+- Largest marine mammal.

+- How large are they compared to a human?

-- Discuss correct/incorrect answers after each one. - Marine mammal that has warm blood. - Marine Mammal that has a swim bladder. - Marine mammal that breathes air. - Marine mammal that is larger than a person. - Marine Mammal that has hair at some point in their life. - Marine Mammal that is about the same size as you. - Seal or sealion. - Marine Mammal that has a large sticking surface. - Ask students to share a fun fact about the marine mammals they drew.
+- o Play a review game.
+Every run to and stand on a: - Whale. - Discuss correct/incorrect answers after each one. - Marine mammal that has warm blood. - Marine Mammal that has a swim bladder. - Marine mammal that breathes air. - Marine mammal that is larger than a person. - Marine Mammal that has hair at some point in their life. - Marine Mammal that is about the same size as you. - Seal or sealion. - Marine Mammal that has a large sticking surface. - Ask students to share a fun fact about the marine mammals they drew.